AlternateWings/project/README.md

 "/todolist/{id}" will return all todolist for that user ID.<br>
 "/savetodoitem" will will save an item to the list (ID dependent)<br>
 "/updatetodo/{id}" will update todo for the todolist item.<br>
-"/deletetodo/{id}" wll delete that todolist item.
+"/deletetodo/{id}" wll delete that todolist item.<br>
+I don't know how to test this properly.

 1.3 Building<br>
 Built originally using Apache Netbeans using Spring Web framework, JPA and MySQL.<br>